Israeli forces push into southern Gaza, as humanitarian crisis worsens

 He has since left, heading south near the border with Egypt.
 "They are bombing houses," he said.
 "We took the women and children and fled to Rafah."

-However, Israel was also carrying out airstrikes in some areas of Rafah and the humanitarian situation was far from good, the U.N.
-Office for the Coordination of Humanitarian Affairs (OCHA) said.
+However, Israel was also carrying out airstrikes in areas of Rafah and the humanitarian situation was far from good, according to the U.N.
+Office for the Coordination of Humanitarian Affairs (OCHA).
 In its latest update, OCHA said the Rafah governorate "was the one [area] in Gaza where limited aid distributions, primarily of flour and water, took place" on Sunday.

 "In the adjacent Khan Younis governorate, aid distribution largely stopped due to the intensity of hostilities," it said.

 UNRWA said that 1.1 million internally displaced people — half of Gaza's total population — were registered in 156 U.N. facilities across Gaza.
-"Another 191,000 IDPs are estimated to be staying in 124 public schools and hospitals, as well as in other venues such as wedding halls, offices, and community centers."
+"Another 191,000 [internally displaced persons] are estimated to be staying in 124 public schools and hospitals, as well as in other venues such as wedding halls, offices, and community centers."

-The agency warned that they have witnessed "significant increases in some communicable diseases and conditions such as diarrhea, acute respiratory infections, skin infections and hygiene-related conditions like lice.
+The agency warned that it has witnessed "significant increases in some communicable diseases and conditions such as diarrhea, acute respiratory infections, skin infections and hygiene-related conditions like lice.
 There are also initial reports of disease outbreaks, including hepatitis A."

 On Sunday, Israel's military said it had destroyed more than 60% of the 800 Hamas tunnel shafts that it has identified since the start of the war.